moratilla/www.moratilla.com/_talks/devops-en-auditoria-interna.md

 The story behind this talk is more interesting than the talk itself, so I'm including it here.

-At the begining, the talk was going about what was expected from the DevOps Culture by an auditor point-of-view.
+In the beginning, the talk was going about what was expected from the DevOps Culture by an auditor point-of-view.
 A bank like BBVA has many projects and several teams working.
-And all the work must be audited to comply with laws and other internal compliances.
+And all the work must be audited to comply with laws and internal normative.
 So, how BBVA is coping with Agile projects?

 That was the initial proposal.
 Unfortunately the first part of the talk was not what we were expecting, but a short introduction about why BBVA needs to hire